jimsynz/MrDarcy/README.md

      ```ruby
      MrDarcy.promise do
-       resolve 2
+       i = rand
+       i > 0.5 ? resolve i : reject i
      end.then |value|
-       value * value
+       # success
+     end.fail |value|
+       # failure
      end
      ```

-  3. Promises returned by `fail` will resolve successfully with the new result of the block, unless the block raises also.
+  3. `fail` is used to catch errors asynchronously, and deal with them.
+     Therefore the result of a `fail` block will be a resolved promise.
+     If you wish to keep processing a failure then you can `raise` it within the `fail` block to pass it along to the next `fail` block.

      ```ruby
      MrDarcy.promise do